If you are unable to attend a polling station on polling day, you can vote by post.

 Handing in postal votes

-From 2 May, voters will be only able to hand in their postal vote and the postal votes of up to five other people at a polling station, who are either close relatives or someone they provide regular care for.
+Voters will be only able to hand in their postal vote and the postal votes of up to five other people at a polling station, who are either close relatives or someone they provide regular care for.

 This will include UK Parliamentary elections, local elections in England, and Police and Crime Commissioner elections in England and Wales,